pnitijarasrat/note/meeting-agenda.md

 - Financial Report Sheet for Operation
 - Demand Monitoring System ( for Operator )
 - Tech Infrastructure Proposal
+- API from Advisory Board works, UI will be made shortly

 > ## Waiting